 - Even debris buildups

 Some people love DIY plumbing projects.
-Others prefer to call an expert to handle the problem.
+Others prefer to call a plumbing professional to handle the problem.
 Either way, there are tons of ways to increase water pressure in your home.
 Here are just a few of the fixes, ranging from simple to complex, that can help you troubleshoot your low water pressure.